- Looking to expand your VST library but short on cash?

 It’s vital for mixing and it’s no stretch to say that the music we love would sound flat and lifeless without it.

-We’ve rounded up 5 great EQ VSTs that you can grab for free right now, so you can get your tone into shape without eating into your budget.
+We’ve rounded up 6 great free EQ VSTs that you can grab right now, so you can get your tone into shape without eating into your budget.
+The 6 best free EQs we feel deserve a mention today are:

-The first plugin to be tested is the very fine and professional looking TDR VOS SlickEQ, an EQ that boasts a range of tone-shaping possibilities with a variety of EQ and saturation models.
+The first plugin to be tested is the very fine and professional looking TDR VOS SlickEQ, a free EQ that boasts a range of tone-shaping possibilities with a variety of EQ and saturation models.

 Subtle touches of saturation are applied designed for gentle harmonic enhancement rather than extreme heat.